Notice for Defective Return u/s 139(9): How to Respond?

 Once you’ve been served with notice of defective return u/s 139(9), then you must correct your return by revising it within 15 days from the receipt of intimation by the Income Tax Department.
 You can apply for extension also by writing an application to the Assessing Officer (A.O.).
 So even after 15 days have been elapsed, you can still write an application to the A.O. and he might extend deadline of filing revised return.

 What will happen if I don’t do anything after receiving notice for defective return u/s 139(9)?

 Your defective return will be treated as good as non-filed return which means the Income Tax Department will consider as if you’ve not filed return for that year.

-Step 1: Login to www.incometaxindiaefiling.gov.in with your user ID, Password and Date of Birth/Incorporation.
+Step 1: Login to www.incometaxindiaefiling.gov.in with your user ID and Password.

 Step 2: Click on tab “e-file” and in the drop-down select “e-File in response to notice u/s 139(9)”